aritraonlinecourse-debug/Feedants-Full-Stack/README.md

 1. Register when registration is open.
 2. Check their registration status.
 3. Cancel an active registration.
-4. Prevent duplicate registrations.
+4. Avoid duplicate registrations.
-5. Register only during the registration period.
+5. Register only during the configured registration period.
-6. Register only when spots are available.
+6. Register only when participant capacity is available.

-These rules are checked by the backend instead of depending only on the frontend.
+Registration rules are enforced by the backend rather than relying only on frontend state.

-A unique competition-user combination is used to prevent duplicate registrations.
+The registration collection uses a unique competition-user combination to prevent duplicate registrations.

-Participant capacity is also checked during registration so that multiple users registering at nearly the same time do not easily exceed the competition limit.
+Participant capacity is also checked during the registration operation so that multiple users attempting to register at the same time cannot easily exceed the configured limit.

 ### 2.4 Competition Submission

-The backend supports competition submissions.
+The backend supports competition submissions with:

-It checks:

-1. Whether the user is registered.
+1. Verification that the user is registered.
-2. Whether submissions are currently open.
-3. Whether the submitted URL uses HTTP or HTTPS.
-4. Whether the user has already submitted an entry.
+2. Validation of the competition submission period.
+3. HTTP and HTTPS URL validation.
+4. Protection against duplicate submissions.
-5. The user's submission for a specific competition.
+5. User-specific submission retrieval.

-Submission availability depends on the competition lifecycle.
+Submission functionality is controlled by the competition lifecycle and becomes available when the submission period is active.

 ### 2.5 Saved Competitions